schachr/grafana-dashboards/netdata-graphite/README.md

 - It should display the most panels for a default installation of linux.
 - It's tested on Debian Stretch x64, OSMC (on Raspberry PI2) & armbian (on OrangePi+2E).
 - This dashboard uses templating heavily but as a limitation of grafana it is not possible to hide panels with no data.
+- Special handling of data provided by the use of docker at the collected hosts.

 ## Metric Field description
 1. `datasource` = your graphite datasource for this dashboard.